phillipdavidstearns/changemac/README.md

 # changemac.sh

 A simple bash script to make changing/spoofing your MAC address easier on your OSX 10.13+ system.
 Inspired by macchanger.
-Yes, I'm reinventing the wheel in a very cludgey way.
+Yes, I'm reinventing the wheel in a very kludgy way.

 Written by Phillip David Stearns 2018.